 |Loan amounts||$5,000 up to $40,000||$10,000 up to $40,000||$1,000 up to 50,000|

-While Payoff can be a great option for consolidating credit card debt, one area where the company could improve is by expanding its eligibility requirements.
-You can’t get a loan from Payoff if:
+While Happy Money can be a great option for consolidating credit card debt, keep in mind that you won’t eligible for a loan from Happy Money if:

 - Your credit score is less than 600

 - You live in Massachusetts, Nevada, or Ohio

 - You have less than three years of good credit